Skip to content

 • Can be installed in an existing fitting.
 Doesn’t require an additional switch, additional plug or manual modifications.

-• Default kit can be extended to a limit of 10 meters in total
+• Can be extended up to 10 meters

-• Versions with power adapters for EU and US
+• Power adapter with UK, EU and US standard plugs

 • Infrared remote control included